 This post is sponsored by Delta Dental of Washington’s Tooth Fairy Experience.
 All opinions are my own.

 Do you know how kids around the world celebrate losing their teeth?
+It’s fascinating to know the different tooth fairy traditions from around the world!

 In this blog post, I’ll share some really cool tooth fairy traditions around the world that are fascinating.
-Plus, find out about how you can meet a tooth fairy in real life and get a copy of a tooth fairy book that highlights how people celebrate the tooth fairy across the globe.
+Plus, find out how you can meet a tooth fairy in real life and get a copy of a tooth fairy book that highlights how people celebrate the tooth fairy across the globe.

 Plus, find out where to get the cutest tooth fairy book!